Turlough McHenry O'Neill

-Sir Turlough McHenry O'Neill (died 1608) is known for having been killed together with his father, Henry, fighting for the crown in O'Doherty's Rebellion and for being the father of Sir Phelim O'Neill, who started the Irish Rebellion of 1641.
+Sir Turlough McHenry O'Neill (died 1608) is known for having been killed together with his father, Henry, fighting for the crown in O'Doherty's rebellion and for being the father of Felim O'Neill of Kinard, who started the Irish Rebellion of 1641.

 Birth and origins

 Turlough was a son of Henry Oge O'Neill and his wife Cortine (or Catherine) O'Neill.
 Turlogh's father was called "oge" (cf. Irish óg, young) to distinguish him from Turlough's grandfather who was also named Henry O'Neill.
-His father was the head of the O'Neills of Kinard, who were a cadet branch that parted from the O'Neill More when Turlough's great grandfather Shane O'Neill (died 1517), a younger son of Conn More O'Neill, King of Tir Eoghan, received Kinard as appanage.
+His father was the head of the O'Neills of Kinard, who were a cadet branch that parted from the O'Neill More when Turlough's great-grandfather Shane O'Neill (died 1517), a younger son of Conn More O'Neill, King of Tir Eoghan, received Kinard as appanage.

 His mother was a daughter of Hugh O'Neill, Earl of Tyrone.
 Both parents were thus part of the Gaelic O'Neill Dynasty of Ulster.

 Tyrone's Rebellion

 Turlough's branch of the family had served on the Crown's side against Tyrone during the Nine Years' War (1594-1603).
-They were rewarded by having their land at Kinnard, County Tyrone, granted to them directly by the crown. outside of Tyrone's overlordship.
+They were rewarded by having their land at Kinnard, County Tyrone, granted to them directly by the crown, outside of Tyrone's overlordship.
 Turlogh was knighted on 17 April 1604 at Rheban Castle by George Carey (c.
 1541 – 1616), who had for a short time been lord deputy under Mountjoy, Lord Lieutenant, in 1603.